What do banks do?

 What is Operations?

-Operations makes sure the bank’s business is carried out efficiently, on time, and without risk.
-It’s largely concerned with Sales & Trading, and the millions of transactions that take place there every day.
-Its main responsibilities include:
+Operations makes sure the bank’s business is carried out efficiently, on time and without risk.
+It’s largely concerned with Sales and Trading, and the millions of transactions that take place daily.
+The main responsibilities of Operations include:

 • Trade processing and support: clearing, settling and documenting every trade